steccas/ProtonClient/README.md

 You can also start contributing now!
 If you wish to do so please feel free to fork the project and propose modifications that we can merge.
 The more we are the better!

-You can also consider a donation and remember to check [https://linktr.ee/steccas](my links).
+You can also consider a donation and remember to check [my links](https://linktr.ee/steccas).

 A coffee is always a gesture of LOVE ❤️